timvink/mkdocs-table-reader-plugin/docs/howto/project_structure.md

 ## Re-using tables across markdown files

-If you want to re-use tables in multiple markdown files, you'll want to store them in a central directory, like `docs/assets/tables`.
+If you want to reuse tables in multiple markdown files, you'll want to store them in a central directory, like `docs/assets/tables`.
 That way, if you restructure your navigation, the links to the tables won't break either.
 It's also great if you generate tables because the output directory will be the same.